KitwareMedical/AtlasBuilder/docs/docs/API.md

 - **ExtendFunctionFromCsv(inputpath)**

-    Same as for population data except different storage location aswell.
+    Same as for population data except different storage location as well.

 - **ParseFunctionFromDict(functiondict)**